HackerEarth/news.hackerearth.com/_posts/2016-08-29-test-walkthrough.md

 ---
 {% include JB/setup %}

-We have released a new feature in the candidate test interface that helps the candidates to successfully attempt a test, even though they are a first time user.
-We have launched walkthroughs for each and every type of questions that can be accommodated on our platform.
+We have released a new feature in the candidate test interface that will help candidates to successfully attempt a test, even if they are visiting the interface for the first time.
+We have launched a walk-through for each and every type of questions that are available on our platform.

-A short video on test walkthrough should be helpful.
+A short video of the test walk-through is shown below:

 <iframe width="700" height="315" src="https://www.youtube.com/embed/IFq5aHZyA5E" frameborder="0" allowfullscreen></iframe>

-You can try out the feature in our practice test.
+In order to explore this feature, you can use the practice test available before the beginning of every test.

-In practice test, the walkthroughs auto start on their own.
-However, in actual tests, in the interest of candidates' time, we don't auto start the walkthrough.
+In the practice test, the walk-through will start automatically once a question is loaded.
+However, in actual tests, in the interest of candidates' time, we don't auto start the walk-through.
 Candidates can start the walkthrough by clicking on (?) icon in the top-right corner of the question.

 <img src="/images/test_walkthrough.png" />